rick-ame/nest-api/README.md

 **Note**:

 - After installation, you may need to run `pnpx prisma generate` manually.
 It's a known [issue](https://github.com/prisma/prisma/issues/6603) of Prisma.
-- Run `pnpx simple-git-hooks` to enable linting hooks.
+- Run `pnpx simple-git-hooks` to enable linting and testing hooks.

 ## Running the app